What are Canopy's Content Categories?

 The Browser category controls all internet browser apps (such as Google Chrome and Safari) and all web browsing done through browser apps.
 Please note that this only affects websites, not internet access via other types of apps (such as social media apps).

-The Chat/IM/SMS category includes messaging apps and websites such as WhatsApp, Hangouts, Telegram, and more.
-The default SMS messaging app on your child’s device is not included in this category.
+The Messaging Apps category includes messaging apps and websites such as WhatsApp, Hangouts, Telegram, and more.
+The default SMS messaging app on your shield’s device is not included in this category.

 Downloads: